naps-sled-sas/aap_wiki/Windows/PowerShell DSC.md

 # Using PowerShell DSC resources with Ansible

 ## What is DSC?
 PowerShell DSC (Desired State Configuration) is a PowerShell native configuration management framework.
-Ansible has support to directly leverage this communities body of work via playbooks.There is a fair degree of overlap between the official Microsoft resources and Ansible.Windows but there are some notable community modules available that are very useful.
+Ansible has support to directly leverage this communities body of work via playbooks.
+There is a fair degree of overlap between the official Microsoft resources and Ansible.Windows but there are some notable community modules available that are very useful.

 1) The [DSC Community](https://github.com/dsccommunity) maintains several modules for: SQLServer, IIS, Sharepoint, ActiveDirectory, Security/Audit policies, etc.